 At the ticket office be sure to pick up the “Brief Guide to the National Museum Bangkok” brochure.
 This is very informative and contains photos, a map and other directions for The National Museum.
 Note backpacks need to be checked in at the main gate.

-There are a lot of historical items contained within each of the buildings at this museum.
+There are numerous historical items contained within each of the buildingson site.
 Compared to other Bangkok attractions there are few tourists here.
-If you do visit there are a couple of highlights.
 Be sure to see the Royal Funeral Chariots contained in building number 17.
 Some of these very old chariots were used within the last 20 years for royal events.
 Another highlight is the golden treasure display in building number 11 – the Wayusathan Amares Hall.
 This used to be the private residence of a the Prince Successor to Rama II.
 Shoes must be taken off at the bottom of the stairs leading up to this room.

 Tickets are 40 baht (general admission) and are free to students in uniform and priests.
 This museum is open from 9am to 4pm Wednesday through Sunday.
 They are closed Monday & Tuesday and also on National holidays – although visitors can usually still enter the grounds on these days of closure.
 For more information call: (02) 224-1370.